acenet-arc/cloud_from_a_to_z/_extras/references.md

 ssh-keygen
 : a [command](#command) for creating [key pairs](#key-pair).

+static website
+: a static website is a web page that is delivered to the user exactly as stored, in contrast to [dynamic websites](../references#dynamic-websites).

 terminal
 : is a program for entering and displaying text, see also [shell](#shell).